Dare to Non-Conform

 1. Control the message.

-The calls for conformity enter through our eyes and ears and take root in our minds if we don't choose to limit their impact.
+The messages about what's "normal" enter through our eyes and ears and take root in our minds if we don't choose to limit their impact.
 We can watch less television, flip through fewer ads, and scroll through less social media.
 We can idolize fewer celebrities.
 As we begin to reduce the noise from outside, we're able to tune in to our own priorities, thoughts, and feelings.

 2. Say no.